philiphan0109/pokegan/README.md

-# AARTGAN
+# pokegan
-An implementation of PyTorch's DCGAN to generate abstract art.
+An implementation of PyTorch's DCGAN to generate pokemon cards.